psf/requests/docs/user/advanced.rst

 --------------------

 Sometimes you may want to configure a request to customize it's behavior.
 To do this, you can pass in a ``config`` dictionary to a request or session.
+See the :ref:`Configuration API Docs <configurations>` to learn more.

 Keep-Alive
 ----------

-Excellent news — keep alive is 100% automatic within a session!
-Couldn't be easier.
+Excellent news — thanks to urllib3. keep-alive is 100% automatic within a session!
+Any requests that you make within a session will automatically reuse the appropriate connection!

 If you'd like to disable keep-alive, you can simply set the ``keep_alive`` configuration to ``False``::